hitachinsk/SAMed/README.md

 - richu@mail.ustc.edu.cn

 ## Acknowledgement
 We appreciate the developers of [Segment Anything Model](https://github.com/facebookresearch/segment-anything) and the provider of the [Synapse multi-organ segmentation dataset](https://www.synapse.org/#!Synapse:syn3193805/wiki/217789).
-We also appreciate the author of [SAM LoRA open source codes](https://github.com/JamesQFreeman/Sam_LoRA).
-The code of SAMed is built upon [TransUnet](https://github.com/Beckschen/TransUNet), we express our gratitude to this awesome project.
+The code of SAMed is built upon [TransUnet](https://github.com/Beckschen/TransUNet) and [SAM LoRA](https://github.com/JamesQFreeman/Sam_LoRA), and we express our gratitude to these awesome projects.